Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 See if you qualify for a lower rate in less than 2 minutes

 Gap insurance, also known as Guaranteed Asset Protection, covers the difference between what your car is worth and what you owe on your loan or lease if your vehicle is totaled or stolen.
-Understanding what is gap insurance and how does gap insurance work can help you determine whether this coverage is necessary for your financial situation.
-With new cars depreciating rapidly—often losing 20% or more of their value in the first year—many drivers find themselves owing significantly more than their vehicle's actual cash value.
+Understanding what gap insurance is and how it works can help you determine whether this coverage is truly necessary for your financial situation.
+With new cars depreciating 15–25% in the first year, many drivers find themselves owing significantly more than their vehicle's actual cash value — making this an important financial safeguard to understand.

-This comprehensive guide explains gap insurance cost, who needs it, where to buy gap insurance, and whether is gap insurance worth it for your specific circumstances.
-You'll discover the dramatic price differences between dealers and insurance companies, learn when to cancel gap insurance, and explore effective alternatives that can eliminate the need for this coverage entirely while protecting your finances.
+This guide explains gap insurance costs in 2026, who needs it, where to buy it, and whether it's worth it for your specific circumstances.
+You'll discover the dramatic price differences between dealers and insurance companies, learn the best providers available today, understand when to cancel your policy (and how to get a refund), and explore smart alternatives that can eliminate the need for this coverage while still protecting your finances.

 Key Pinch Points